archercreat/ida_names/README.md

-# IdaNames
+# IDA-names

-*IdaNames* automatically renames pseudocode windows with the current function name.
+*IDA-names* automatically renames pseudocode windows with the current function name.
 It can also rename *ANY* window with `SHIFT-T` hotkey.

 ## Install

-Just drop `idanames.py` in plugins folder.
+Just drop `ida_names.py` in plugins folder.
 Feel free to change default hotkey as well!

 ## Showcase